microsoft/PartsUnlimited/_posts/2017-09-29-GettingStarted.md

 - **ASP.NET and web development**
 - **Azure development**

-   If VS2017  is already installed you can add the required components by accessing ***Tools > Get Tools and Features***.
+   If VS2017  is already installed you can add the required components by accessing ***Tools > Get Tools and Features*** from within Visual Studio.
 3. Install [Azure Power Shell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps?view=azurermps-4.4.0)
 4. Install [NodeJS](https://nodejs.org/en/) (we recommend the 6.11.3 LTS version)
 5. Then run the following commands on a command line as administrator: